jfrank-nih/.github/.github/ISSUE_TEMPLATE/component.md

 - [ ] Use correct spacing (8px grid) size, emphasis, alignment

 ### NCIDS Guidance
-*When to use component and its variant(s)*
+- [ ] *When to use component and its variant(s)*
-  *Use a card when featuring content*
+  * Example: Use a card when featuring content
-*When to consider something else*
+- [ ] *When to consider something else*
-  *Use a list when you have multiple pieces of content, and will display too many cards* *Usability Guidance*
+  * Example Use a list when you have multiple pieces of content, and will display too many cards*
-Dos and Donts
+- [ ] *Usability Guidance*
-  *Example: Don't have 1 button in CTA strip*
+  * Example: Don't have 1 button in CTA strip

 ### Behaviors
 *Summary of state changes and behaviors.
 AC's are more detailed.*